2022 Market Guidelines

 Prepaid Stall sizes and fees are:

-Fees not paid in advance are subject to a $20 onsite surcharge.
-Stall fees paid at the market will only be accepted in cash.
+Fees not paid in advance are subject to a $20 late payment surcharge.
+All fees paid on the day of market, on-site at the market, or later are considered late.

 The NWFM Society reserves the right to allocate the stall locations and vendor parking for each market, and changes to your stall location might be necessary as the season progresses based on other vendors and product mix.

-A Market representative will be on site and will collect from vendors who elect to pay per market.
-Please note, all NSF cheques will incur a fee of $25, in addition to any bank charges. **Late pre-payments will be charged at the on-site rate.
+Please note, all NSF cheques will incur a fee of $25, in addition to any bank charges.

-Vendors must email the Market Manager (firstname.lastname@example.org) to cancel at least 72 hours before their scheduled market date in order to qualify for a refund.
+Vendors must email the Market Manager (email@example.com) to cancel at least 72 hours before their scheduled market date in order to qualify for a refund.
+This means that we must receive an email from you regarding your cancellation no later than Monday at 2:59pm to still qualify for a refund.
 Depending on the circumstances and the Market Manager’s ability to fill the space, all or a portion of the stall fees may be refunded.
-Fees will not be refunded to vendors who fail to show up for the market, or who email less than 72 hours before the market date.
+Fees will not be refunded/fees will still be owed by vendors who fail to show up for the market, or who email less than 72 hours before the market date.
 Vendors may not swap dates with other vendors without seeking approval from the Market Manager.

-- Cancellations will only be accepted via email; phone calls and text messages are not sufficient.
+- Cancellations will only be accepted via email; phone calls, voicemails, in person, and text messages are not sufficient.

 - Vendors who cancel more than 4 dates in the season will only be eligible to receive a 50% discount starting at the 5th cancelled market.